WilliamMollenkopfIII/biri.me/README.md

 A work in progress to update my personal site.
 I'm planning to start with a single page site, and then port that into a ReactJS multipage site.

+# NOTE:

+Still working on a new version of this site, written in ReactJS.

 # Todo
 * [x] Add Github links
 * [x] Add Projects Section